mplodowski/dynamicpdf-plugin/README.md

 Plugin uses dompdf wrapper for Laravel [barryvdh/laravel-dompdf](https://github.com/barryvdh/laravel-dompdf).

-> This plugin is fully compatible with the latest version of OctoberCMS 2.x from version 5.0.1.

-> The latest version that supports OctoberCMS 1.x is version 4.0.8.

 ## Like this plugin?

 If you like this plugin, give this plugin a Like or Make donation with [PayPal](https://www.paypal.me/mplodowski).